Rational Pontryagin classes and functor calculus: Orthogonal calculus and smoothing theory

 \proof By the universal coefficient theorem in rational homology, it is enough to show that the corresponding homology homomorphisms $g_n$ produce a surjection

 We note that $\oplus_ng_n$ is defined by the composition

 where the top arrow is the suspension isomorphism and the bottom one is induced by the obvious maps $S^{nW}\wedge\Omega^{nW}X_{nV}\to X_{nV}$.
+(Instead of $(\RR^n\otimes W)^c$ or $(nW)^c$ we have written $S^{nW}$.)
 Now we need to show the bottom arrow is onto.
 By a direct limit argument (as in the previous proposition) we can reduce this to the case where $X_{nV}$ is $(nd-p)$-connected for a constant $p$ independent of $n$.
 It then follows that the map

 is $(2nd-ne-q)$-connected for some constant $q$ independent of $n$.
-For large enough $n$ we have $2nd-ne-q= n(d-e)-q+nd>k+nd$, so that the $n$-th summand in the middle term of diagram~(\ref{eqn-cohospec}) maps onto $H_{k+nd}((X_{nV})_{\reho \Gamma},\pt;\QQ)$.
+For large enough $n$ we have $2nd-ne-q= n(d-e)-q+nd>k+nd$, so that the $n$-th summand in the middle term of diagram~(\ref{eqn-cohospec}) maps onto $H_{k+nd}^\Gamma(X_{nV},\pt;\QQ)$.